 Facebook's full-blown AR glasses, which will aim to blend virtual objects and the real world with AI that will watch your daily activity through cameras, are still likely years away.
 Facebook's soon-to-be-CTO Andrew Bosworth told CNET last year that in "the next one or two years, I think I'd be pretty surprised to see [full AR glasses] in the industry.
 So we're definitely dealing with years -- hopefully not decades."
 However, Facebook already released its first pair of camera-equipped glasses earlier this year to widespread criticism.

-Facebook began field-testing more advanced camera- and sensor-filled but display-free glasses called Project Aria with 100 wearers in the San Francisco Bay Area.
+Facebook began field-testing more advanced camera- and sensor-filled but display-free glasses called Project Aria last year with 100 wearers in the San Francisco Bay Area.
 Those field tests are now expanding to a group of 3,000 employees, contractors and paid participants.

 Facebook's handling privacy and data recording while wearing these test glasses via community use guidelines that sound a lot like the ones advising how to use Facebook's camera-equipped Ray-Ban glasses -- "ensuring that the external LED recording indicator is clearly visible" and "not recording sensitive activities or in sensitive places," plus identifying who a tester works for by a "lanyard or other means."

 But Facebook's promises of safe data handling with smart glasses come at a time when calls to break up Facebook, and wide-ranging accusations of societal damage through its platforms, have never been greater.